 The study followed 184 youngsters into adulthood, finding that kids who exhibited minor delinquent behaviors in middle school of the kind that often impress other teens tend to be less well-adjusted in the long run.
 Kids who sneaked into movies or stole things from their parents; who dated more people; and who placed more importance on physical attractiveness as a prerequisite for friendship were by their early 20s less popular and rated less socially competent by their peers.
 Moreover, delinquent behavior in middle school predicted greater levels of drug use and criminal behavior in the future.

-Previous research suggests it's the less mature kids who try to appear older than their chronological age.
+Previous research suggests it's the less-mature kids who try to appear older.
 The researchers hypothesize that for these teens, “pseudomature behaviors replace efforts to develop positive social skills and meaningful friendships and thus leave teens less developmentally mature and socially competent over time.”

 That’s not to say that being a little bit of trouble as a teen necessarily damns you for life.
 This study was based on 184 kids from the southeastern U.S., and 11 dropped out before the researchers made the follow-up in the subjects' early adulthood.